KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 };
 ```

-This explain where the additional 14 bytes come from.
+This explains where the additional 14 bytes come from.
 However, we're now allocating 136 bytes just to store a 1 byte boolean value.
 This is kinda ridiculous.